Al Moudira Hotel

 Eating

-You eat breakfast in the main courtyard.
-Everything is brought to your table: fabulous pancakes, plates of fresh fruit, freshly squeezed orange juice, baskets of home-baked patisseries (croissants, pains au chocolat).
+You eat breakfast in The Courtyard, akin to an outdoor living room.
+Everything is brought to your table: Egyptian or Mediterranean influenced fare including fabulous pancakes, plates of fresh fruit, freshly squeezed orange juice, baskets of home-baked patisseries (croissants, pains au chocolat).
 There are eggs if you want them, too.

-Lunch can be eaten here or down on the pool terrace, a lovely spot to try 'the best pizza in Egypt'.
-You can have anything from simple dishes like croque-monsieur or smoked salmon to a 3-course feast, perhaps fresh tomato salads, filet de boeuf, date tart.
+Lunch can be eaten here or down on the pool terrace, a lovely spot for light dishes such as croque-monsieur or smoked salmon, perhaps fresh tomato salads, filet de boeuf, date tart.
 There are hamburgers, bowls of pasta and calamari served with tartare sauce.
+Or head to Khan Al Moudira, a traditional Egyptian meets Lebanese cafe in a lovely courtyard next to the main entrance.
+If you're with the family perhaps Il Forno will hit the spot: an outdoor area offering home-crafted pizzas.

-Dinner is eaten in the courtyard or the rather grand dining room.
-You stop for drinks in the sitting-room bar, where a little jazz plays sweetly, then order from an à la carte menu, perhaps onion tart, leg of lamb, crème caramel.
-Although we'd read reports of mediocre cuisine, our experience was very positive - some of the best food we tasted in Egypt, in fact - so give it a try.
+Dinner is eaten in The Courtyard or the rather grand dining room, The Ottoman Hall.
+You stop for drinks in the Eastern Bar, where a little jazz plays sweetly, then order from an à la carte menu, perhaps onion tart, leg of lamb, crème caramel.
+Our experience was very positive – some of the best food we tasted in Egypt, in fact.
 After dinner you can end your evening in the Sheherazade nightclub, a low-lit elegant lounge bar inspired by Cairo’s wild and glamorous 1930s.

 Features include: